Mamata files nomination from Nandigram, exudes confidence of winning the seat | Politics

 Nandigram assembly constituency is set for a high octane battle with Banerjee deciding to contest from the seat against Adhikari, who recently switched over to the saffron camp.

-Adhikari, who too filed his nomination paper for the seat on Wednesday, called her an ''outsider'' to Nandigram and himself a ''bhoomiputra'' (son of the soil).
+Adhikari, who will file his nomination paper for the seat on a later date, called her an ''outsider'' to Nandigram and himself a ''bhoomiputra'' (son of the soil).

 He had won the Nandigram seat in the 2016 assembly poll, while another TMC candidate emerged victorious from the constituency in 2011.